microsoft/vscode-wiki/[DEV]-Perf-Tools-for-VS-Code-Development.md

 You can log all communication that happens between the renderer and its extension hosts.
 This gives you insight of how chatty and heavy communication is.
 Do the following

 * Change [this line](https://github.com/microsoft/vscode/blob/f3f9f7a10d877fd2177daec3e1f6054706c7e5bc/src/vs/workbench/services/extensions/common/extensionHostManager.ts#L32) ❗ MUST NOT be committed
-* On the dev tools console and you will see a traces for each RPC message
+* On the dev tools console and you will see a trace for each RPC message

 ### Perf Machine

 Last but not least are the performance machines.
 We use a Windows laptop, Mac mini and Linux mini PC as hardware to test VS Code Insiders and Exploration leveraging the https://github.com/Microsoft/vscode-perf-bot module.

-Using wall-clock time we know it can start VS Code in a certain duration and it needs to proof that.
-We use the best of N runs, a slack message to the performance-channel send with the results.
+Using wall-clock time we know it can start VS Code in a certain duration and it needs to prove that.
+We use the best of N runs and send a Slack message to the performance-channel with the results.

 _Note_ that you DO NOT NEED access to the perf-machine.
 It's just a normal computer and if it runs slower things will also run slower locally.
 Likely not as dramatic because it is around 10 years old but still slower and something you can find locally.
 Rarely it is OS dependent: the perf-machine runs Windows 10 and MacOS 12.x.